Cysparks-Inc/lendy/SUPABASE_SETUP_GUIDE.md

-# Lendy Microfinance - Supabase Setup Guide
+# Pett Vision - Supabase Setup Guide

-This guide will help you set up the Lendy Microfinance system with a new Supabase project.
+This guide will help you set up the Pett Vision system with a new Supabase project.

 ## Prerequisites